Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 How to Respond:

-- Get a Second Opinion – Another doctor can confirm whether the original diagnosis was incorrect or late.
+- Get a second opinion.
+Another doctor can check if the first diagnosis was wrong or delayed.

-- Collect Medical Evidence – Test results, imaging scans, and doctor’s notes are essential to proving your case.
+- Collect medical evidence.
+Keep test results, scans, and doctor’s notes, as these are important for your case.

 3. Cosmetic Surgery Failures

-Turkey is a global hub for cosmetic surgery, performing thousands of rhinoplasties, breast augmentations, facelifts, and liposuctions each year.
-Unfortunately, the high volume of procedures also means a higher risk of malpractice.
+Turkey is known for cosmetic surgery, with thousands of procedures like rhinoplasty, breast augmentation, facelifts, and liposuction done every year.
+However, more procedures can also mean a higher risk of mistakes.

 Common issues include: